trevorwinser/werewolf/README.md

 All actions targeting the two players will be swapped.
 Goal:
 Kill all evildoers and all who oppose the Town.
+---
+Vampire Hunter
+Abilities:
+Visit a player with garlic at night.
+Attributes:
+If you visit a vampire, you will kill them (with garlic).
+If a vampire visits you, they die.
+Convert into a Chef when no vampire remains.
+Goal:
+Kill all evildoers and all who oppose the Town.
+---
+Cook
+Abilities:
+Cook a meal for a player at night.
+Attributes:
+If they are Town, they will be protected the next night.
+Otherwise, their action will be blocked the next night.
+Goal:
+Kill all evildoers and all who oppose the Town.
+---

 ## Cult